DJK-Assets/library/docs/IBMCloud_MQ_Python_TLS.md

 ## Create application userid/apikey

-Look here for more detailed information on how to setup userid and api key.
-(Instructions)
+Look here for more detailed information on how to setup userid and api key. ([Instructions](https://cloud.ibm.com/docs/mqcloud?topic=mqcloud-mqoc_configure_app_qm_access))

 Our sample will use a pre-defined queue, so the authorization record has been automatically configured.
 See below instructions on how to configure authorization to a custom queue.

-!!!
-Note

-    If you do not intend to use one of the predefined 'DEV.QUEUE.' queues to put and get messages, follow the Assigning user/group access to a queue guide to configure the authorization record required for this queue.
+**Note:** *If you do not intend to use one of the predefined 'DEV.QUEUE.' queues to put and get messages, follow the ([Assigning user/group access to a queue](https://cloud.ibm.com/docs/services/mqcloud?topic=mqcloud-mqoc_configure_auth_record)) guide to configure the authorization record required for this queue.*

 Below are the steps that I took to create a userid / apikey.